sheldonhull/sheldonhull.hugo/content/notes/development/tooling/git.md

 ## Renaming Branch

-If you want to align with GitHub recommendeding naming of changing `master` to `main`, then this command will help you fix the local branches to correctly point `master` to the remote `main` branch.
+If you want to align with GitHub recommended naming of changing `master` to `main`, then this command will help you fix the local branches to correctly point `master` to the remote `main` branch.

 ```shell
 git branch -m master main